 - Grammarly — helps you correct spelling mistakes and improve grammar before posting

 - YoastSEO— Free WordPress plugin that helps you optimize search rankings

 - AlSEO – Another SEO plugin for WordPress

 Congrats — you now learn my Blog Writing Steps for Beginners!

 Now you learned my 3 steps to writing perfect blog posts that get more clicks!
 Remember to always pay attention to your titles and try to make them stand out.It would be a shame to spend so much time writing your posts — but nobody gets to read them.

 If you found this blog post useful, you can donate me a cup of coffee and contribute to my daily coffee fund!

-Check out my upcoming Blog Writing Workshop to learn more about my 3 step system for writing blog posts!
+Check out my upcoming Blog Writing Workshop to learn how to write better blog posts!